Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         -H 'cache-control: no-cache' \
         -d 'grant_type=authorization_code&code=5471fdee60b8c9d571f137c0940dfeddfdc4dddb&client_id=myclientid&client_secret=1U-YdJpAD67huXxmy0c7Cg__&redirect_uri=https%3A%2F%2Foauthdebugger.com%2Fdebug'

-    Replace *[your-workspace]* with the name of your instance, and the example values with your client ID, client secret, and the authorization code that you have obtained in [Step 2: Get an authorization code](#step-2-get-an-authorization-code).
+    Replace *[your-workspace]* with the name of your instance, and the example values with your client ID, client secret, and authorization code.

-2. An access token and a refresh token are generated, as displayed in the following response sample.
+2. An access token and a refresh token are returned, as displayed in the following response sample.

     **Response sample**

         {"access_token":"EYqSCcJOoBgbOxgHJpU3stvliosc+EGEFQ60QplUPjNuCOTfoebG2kvUg5sb574TjI94aEUMBG0I2DS+LulBQj+sXGIl3FX+3QFICEDb1Sw+HzfO1K34QhB60rkULlN2","expires_in":3600,"token_type":"bearer","scope":"none","refresh_token":"37e521b0ec5f035c86f0a2db09fe73cda934235e"}

 3. Copy and save your access token and your refresh token.

     > [Info]  Access (also called bearer) tokens are short-lived.
 You can generate further access tokens with your refresh token.
+Make sure you keep it safe for future reference.

 ### Step 4: Send a test authentication request

-You can now send a request to your Core1 instance to check that the access token is valid.
+You can now send a request to your *Actindo Core1 Platform* instance to check that the access token is valid.
 For exemplary purposes, we are using a simple "ping-pong" authentication test.

 [comment]: <> (ping-pong method/test? Übliche standard Test-Prozedur?
 Hat das einen konkreten Namen?)